 Children: Prince John James(son), Venezuela Fury (daughter)

 Tyson Fury Biography, Facts, Childhood, Early Life

-At the age of 11, Fury dropped out of school, and began working roads with his father and brothers.
+At the age of 11, Fury dropped out of school and began working roads with his father and brothers.
 They were into the business of tarmacking roads.
-At the age 10, He took to boxing.
-Fury’s entry into boxing was quite a breeze, owing to the fact that his father was once a professionally boxer.
+At the age of 10, He took to boxing.
+Fury’s entry into boxing was quite a breeze, owing to the fact that his father was once a professional boxer.
 That’s it for Tyson Fury’s Biography Facts, Childhood & early life in subsequent sections we look into his Personal Life, Net Worth & Professional Career.

 Tyson Fury Professional Career (Amateur Boxing)

 Fury has represented Ireland and Britain on several accounts during his amateur career.
 He would normally practice at Holy Family Boxing Club in Belfast, Ireland.
 He eventually moved his training camp to Smithboro Club, located in County Monaghan.
 Fury took part in the 2006 AIBA Youth World Boxing Championships, where he got the Bronze medal.
 He went on to fight for Jimmy Egan’s Boxing Academy in the 2006 senior national championships which were organized by the Amateur Boxing Association of England, where he would lose to David Price.
 After his victory at the EU Junior Championship, Fury claimed silver at the European Junior Championship.

 Despite his ranking as the third amateur boxer in the world, Fury did not take part at the 2008 Olympics, this was due to the fact that each country was limited to a single boxer in each division and David Price was the chosen one.
 He went on to win the ABA super-heavyweight title in 2008 and made a decision to go pro.
 Fury’s amateur career ended with a 31-4 record.